yangzhen0117/adaptiveGS/README.md

 ## Software Requirements
 The codes used in this paper were compiled on Python 3.8.
 The versions of other packages are, specifically:

-The codes used in this paper were compiled on Python 3.10.4.
-All codes were written using Jupyter Notebook.
-To run the codes, install Jupyter Noterbook/JupyterLab first.
-The versions of other packages are, specifically:

-numpy==1.22.3
-pandas==1.4.3
-plotly==5.9.0
-matplotlib==3.5.1
-sklearn==1.1.1
-xgboost==1.6.1
-seaborn==0.11.2
-scipy==1.7.3

 python==3.8.0;
 numpy==1.22.4;
 pandas==2.0.3;